waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent & Tool Protocol:** Agent and tool refinement is an IMMEDIATE action.
 If a tool is faulty or a better one can be conceived, I MUST define/redefine it on the IMMEDIATE next turn.
 - **Hypothesis-Driven Gameplay:** I will rigorously document my hypotheses, tests, and conclusions in my notepad.
 I will avoid repeating failed strategies and will pivot to new goals if progress stalls after multiple documented attempts.

+## II.
+Tool Development Log
+- **pathfinder:** REFINED (T52445).
+Added logic to handle impassable destination tiles by pathing to the nearest walkable adjacent tile.
+REFINED AGAIN (T52447) to correctly recognize 'closed_gate' tiles as impassable.
+This tool has been unreliable and needs close monitoring.

 ## III.
 Game Mechanics & Battle Intel
 ### A. Tile Mechanics & Traversal Rules (v16)
 - **Ledges:** Ledges are one-way only.
 They can be jumped down (from Y-1 to Y+2 in one move), but are impassable from below (Y+1) and from the sides (X-1, X+1).
 - **Water Tiles (Silph Co.):** The water tiles on the first floor of Silph Co. are purely cosmetic and function as `impassable` walls.
 They cannot be surfed on.
 - **Spinner Tiles:** Spinner tiles force movement in a specific direction.
 I need to map out their destinations to navigate spinner mazes effectively.
 - **Hole Tiles:** Acts as a one-way warp, dropping the player to the floor below.
+Untested if they can be bypassed (e.g., with Surf).
 - **Gates:** `closed_gate` tiles are impassable.
 Some are opened by switches, while others (like in Silph Co.) require the CARD KEY.
 - **Elevators (Silph Co.):** To use the elevator, you must first interact with the control panel (usually on a wall) to select a destination floor.
 After selecting a floor, you must walk onto the warp tiles at the back of the elevator room to trigger the map transition.
 - **Saffron Gym Teleporters:** These are 1x1 warp tiles.
 To use a warp, I must move onto the tile.
 If I'm already on a warp tile, I must move off and then back on to trigger it.
 This is crucial for testing bidirectionality.